Air Compressor Oil Basics: What You Need to Know

 Oil carryover is the amount of oil in compressed air, measured in parts per million (PPM).
 The heat of compression causes a small amount of oil to be aerosolized and mixed with the air supply.
 To ensure a supply of clean, dry compressed air, use an inline filter to remove both oil and particulate from your compressed air supply.
 For oil-flooded air compressors, the best choice is a coalescing filter, which removes both aerosolized oil mists and dry particulate from compressed air.

-If you need help maintaining your air compressor, Fluid-Aire Dynamics can support you.
-Contact us if you have questions about the oil for your air compressor or suspect that you may have an oil leak, varnish, or other oil-related problem with your compressor.
+Fluid-Aire Dynamics can help you with air compressor maintenance, including choosing the best air compressor oil, changing the compressor oil and oil filter, and oil sampling.
+Contact us if you have questions about the oil for your air compressor or suspect that you may have an oil leak, varnish or other oil-related problem with your compressor.

 Get in Touch Today